WordPress vs Wix – Which One You Should Choose in 2023?

 Granted, you need some fundamental technical skills, but once you pass the initial hurdle, you will be good to go!

 WordPress vs Wix Cost Comparison

-Cost is one of the most crucial factors while developing a website.
-Either you are a newbie or a professional, the building cost is always a major concern while designing a website.
+Cost is one of the most crucial factors when developing a website.
+Whether you are a newbie or a professional, the building cost is always a major concern while designing a website.
 Let’s make a fair comparison of both WordPress and Wix which will give you a basic idea.

 Best bang for the buck: WordPress

 WordPress is open-source software.
 On the contrary, WIX follows more like SaaS (Software as a Service) model.

 As WIX has full control from deploying the server, managing the database, managing the server connection – all the hard stuff, in this case, they can provide tighter security and can patch their vulnerability much faster.

 However, WordPress runs on the server you have chosen.
 It might not have the latest PHP version, or a Solid State Drive (SSD).
 WordPress depends on the users to be able to perform and reach its true potential.
 So the security is not as tight as Wix.
 However, WordPress has plugins like WordFence, and Security Ninja to cover you from the latest malicious attacks.